Las Vegas Raiders star Davante Adams apologizes for shoving man to the ground after loss to Kansas City Chiefs

 Las Vegas Raiders star wide receiver Davante Adams is apologizing after he pushed a man on his way to the locker room following the team's 30-29 loss against the Kansas City Chiefs on Monday night.

-Frustrated by the game's end, Adams said postgame that he pushed a credentialed person carrying equipment after he darted in front of the Raiders wide receiver.
+Frustrated by the game's end, Adams said postgame that he pushed the person who was carrying equipment after he darted in front of the Raiders wide receiver.
 But after realizing what happened, he apologized.

 "I want to apologize to the guy, there was some guy running off the field, and he ran, like jumped in front of me coming off the field and I bumped into him, kind of pushed him, and he ended up on the ground," Adams said.
 "So I wanted to say sorry to him for that because that was just frustration mixed with him literally just running in front of me.
 That was – I shouldn't have responded that way, but that's how I initially responded.
 So, I want to apologize to him for that."